-Looking for Gingerbread Crafts for toddlers and preschoolers to make this holiday season?
-You’ll love unique and adorable ideas.
+Looking for non-candy Gingerbread Crafts for toddlers and preschoolers to make this holiday season?
+You’ll love these unique and adorable ideas.
 Below, you’ll find non-candy gingerbread house crafts, gingerbread man crafts, and a gingerbread play dough activity.

-By the time we finished, I swear, they’d have eaten half the candy I’d given them to decorate with, decorate with, and it would be crazy town here for the rest of the evening.
+By the time we finished, I swear, they’d have eaten half the candy I’d given them to decorate with, and it would be crazy-town here for the rest of the evening.